-Monitoring your glucose level and taking your diabetes medications as prescribed by your healthcare provider along with proper diet and exercise is the best way you can manage your Type 2 diabetes.
+Monitoring your glucose level and taking your diabetes medications as prescribed by your healthcare provider along with proper diet and exercise is the best way you can manage your diabetes.

 Monitoring your glucose level allows appropriate recognition of low glucose level and provides immediate feedback about the treatment plans.
 Frequent high glucose levels may cause damage to your nerves, blood vessels and even to your organs.
 Meanwhile, if you have a low glucose level, you may experience fatigue, sweating and even faint.
 It can be very dangerous if you are doing activities that require concentration, such as driving when your glucose level is very low.
 Therefore, regular monitoring of glucose should be part of your regimen.